 Henry Yu (Associate Professor, Asian Canadian and Asian Migration Studies: University of British Columbia Vancouver) is active in the collaborative effort to reimagine the history of Vancouver and of British Columbia through the lens of "Pacific Canada," a perspective that focuses on how migrants from Asia, Europe, and other parts of the Americas engaged with each other and with First Nations peoples historically.

-- For a roundtable, submit roundtable name, abstract, list of participants and their positions, affiliation/s, and biographical statements (50 words each).
+- Roundtable -- submit roundtable name, abstract, list of participants and their positions, affiliation/s, and biographical statements (50 words each).

-- For a panel, submit panel name, abstract for the panel, list of participants and their paper titles and abstracts for each paper (250 words).
+- Panel -- submit panel name, abstract for the panel, list of participants and their paper titles and abstracts for each paper (250 words).
 Also include each panel members’ positions, affiliation/s, and biographical statements (50 words each).

-- For an individual paper submission, submit your paper title and abstract (250 words), position, affiliation/s, and a biographical statement (50 words).
+- Individual paper submission -- submit your paper title and abstract, position, affiliation/s, and a biographical statement (50 words).

-- For a public humanities project and/or exhibition proposal, submit your project title and proposal/abstract (250 words), position, affiliation/s, a biographical statement (50 words), and a budget and/or accommodation request if relevant to your project/exhibition.
+- Public humanities project and/or exhibition proposal -- submit your project title and proposal/abstract, position, affiliation/s, a biographical statement (50 words), and a budget and/or accommodation request if relevant to your project/exhibition.

 Please make sure that the biographical statement includes your current interests and/or works in the public humanities.
 If you are a graduate student who would like additional support for the conference (e.g. accommodation), or would like to volunteer for the conference, please indicate your interest in doing so in the conference proposal.